-- 2.1 The assumptions underpinning the HRA BP could be left unchanged from those that underpinned the version approved by Cabinet in 2021.
-This has been rejected as it would result in the BP not reflecting the most up to date policies, strategies, and research on the conditions of the local housing and land markets.
-The plan would therefore not be able to deliver services in a way that is viable, maintain services and service the debts taken on by the Council. - 2.2 Members could choose to vary the assumptions within the HRA BP or agree alternative policies, service standards and investment options.
+In terms of alternative options, the assumptions underpinning the HRA BP could be left unchanged from those that underpinned the version approved by Cabinet in 2021.
+This had been rejected as it would result in the BP not reflecting the most up to date policies, strategies, and research on the conditions of the local housing and land markets.
+The plan would therefore not be able to deliver services in a way that was viable, maintain services and service the debts taken on by the Council.

+Members could choose to vary the assumptions within the HRA BP or agree alternative policies, service standards and investment options.
 If these alternative options were financially viable and deliverable, the HRA BP could be amended.
-However, officers consider that, given the uncertainties around what will ultimately emerge into legislation from the Housing and Planning Act, it would be prudent to retain the current assumptions and policy positions that underpin the HRA BP at this stage.
+However, officers consider that, given the uncertainties around what would ultimately emerge into legislation from the Housing and Planning Act, it would be prudent to retain the current assumptions and policy positions that underpinned the HRA BP at this stage.